 Summer Sessions certificate in Film & Media Industries and Professions

-Film majors may count EITHER Film 177: Entertainment Law OR Film 179: Understanding Film Sound toward the upper division elective requirements for the major.
+*Film & Media majors may count Film 177: Entertainment Law toward the upper division elective requirements for the major.
+Film 176 and Film 178 CANNOT be used to satisfy upper-division elective requirements for the major.

 Students are welcome to enroll in individual courses offered as part of the certificate program even if they do not intend to pursue the full certificate.

 *Non-UC Berkeley students are also welcome to enroll in our summer courses.
 To register for any (and all) summer course(s), please visit the Berkeley Summer Sessions website: summer.berkeley.edu

 Declaration of Intent to Complete Form – Please submit this form by the end of week 3 of your second certificate course.